Unit 1: The camera - film or digital

 TYPE 1

-In this shot only the man in the hat’s shadow is shown.
+the hat’s shadow is shown.
 Not the man.

-In this shot the Holy cow and the shadows are shown.
+In this shot the Holy cow and

 I shot the following photos and labeled them according to Michael Freeman’s guide of shadows.